NethServer/docs/administrator-manual/en/backup.rst

 ----------------

 The administrator can schedule multiple backups using different engines and destinations.
-A good policy could be creating a weekly backup to a local destination using duplicity, while scheduling a daily backup to a cloud storage using restic.
+A valid policy could be creating a weekly backup to a local destination using duplicity, while scheduling a daily backup to a cloud storage using restic.

 .. note::
    Multiple backups can't be configured using the server-manager web user interface.
    All operations should be performed from command line.

-When configuring multiple backup, please bear mind two golden rules:
+When configuring multiple backups, please bear in mind two golden rules:

 * always use different destinations for each engine
 * avoid scheduling concurrent backups, each backup should run when the previous one has been completed